JoshPeffer/cheat-sheets/README.md

 These are simple "cheat sheets" that use most of the basics of HTML and CSS.
-I made these when I was first learning the languages so they could be used as references.
+I followed Traversy Media's youtube videos to make these when I was first learning the languages so they could be used as references.